Summary

 Extend

-Students will determine the relationship between the measures of angles for each kind of angle pair.
+Students determine the relationship between the measures of angles for each kind of angle pair.

 Evaluate

-Students will determine which lines in a diagram are parallel.
+Students determine which lines in a diagram are parallel.

 Materials

-Angle Pair Cards (attached) printed, cut apart, and placed into decks.
-You will need one deck for every group of two or three students in class.
+Angle Pair Cards (attached; printed, cut apart, and placed into decks, one deck per 2 - 3 students)

 Quick Draw Image for Parallel Lines (attached)